- Writer: Geoff Johns

-Page 6 – Panels 5-8 Starfire, an alien princess from the planet Tamaran and Nightwing’s ex-lover which explains the hesitation and awkwardness between them.
+Page 6 – Panels 5 to 8: Starfire, an alien princess from the planet Tamaran and Nightwing’s ex-lover which explains the hesitation and awkwardness between them.

 Kal-L’s narration claims the pair have had chance after chance to make their relationship work but have failed.
 He concludes that “love is powerless here.”
 With what is to come, it seems likely he refers to this entire universe, rather than the specific instance of Nightwing and Starfire.

-Page 7 – Panel 6 The Ratcatcher’s rating, however, becomes academic as he is incinerated by the OMAC, becoming the first casualty of the Infinite Crisis series – Maxwell Lord’s killing by Wonder Woman on Page 3 – Panel 1 was a flashback.
+Page 7 – Panel 7: The Ratcatcher’s rating, however, becomes academic as he is incinerated by the OMAC, becoming the first casualty of the INFINITE CRISIS series – Maxwell Lord’s killing by Wonder Woman on Page 3 – Panel 1 was a flashback.

-Page 7 – Panels 8-10 The OMAC identifies Nightwing and rates him a “Beta” placing him just one level up from The Ratcatcher.
-No explanation of these ratings is given either in Infinite Crisis or The OMAC Project.
+Page 7 – Panels 8 to 10: The OMAC identifies Nightwing and rates him a “Beta” placing him just one level up from The Ratcatcher.
+No explanation of these ratings is given either in INFINITE CRISIS or THE OMAC PROJECT.

 Nightwing is saved as the OMAC’s elimination protocol changes to Truth And Justice, initiating a mass gathering of OMACs.

-Pages 8-9 A two page spread showing OMACs gathering in the red sky, an obvious homage to the shadow demons gathering over the Earth in Crisis.
+Pages 8 and 9: A two page spread showing OMACs gathering in the red sky, an obvious homage to the shadow demons gathering over the Earth in CRISIS.

 Kal-L’s narration mentions “his mentor” – this refers to Batman as Nightwing was the original Robin.

-Pages 10-11 Another two page spread, this one showing the Rann-Thanagar War taking place in Space Sector 2682.
+Pages 10 and 11: Another two page spread, this one showing the Rann-Thanagar War taking place in Space Sector 2682.
 Amongst the ships circling a tear in reality are (from left to right): Hawkman (the lower of the two winged characters); Hawkgirl (the upper); Starman (Prince Gavyn); Adam Strange; GL Kilowog; GL Kyle Rayner; Captain Comet.

 LEGION became entangled in the Rann-Thanagar War when they attempted to protect (for a price) the planet of Ancar which was being over-run by Khunds.
 GL Rayner stopped either side taking control, claiming – as Dox sarcastically mentions – that the Green Lantern Corps was protecting them “free of charge.“

-Page 12 – Panel 8 On Oa, the Guardians – the “little blue men” that GL Gardner refers to – are watching the war.
-The circular screen they are viewing shows a section of the two page spread on Pages 10-11.
+Page 12 – Panel 8: On Oa, the Guardians – the “little blue men” that GL Gardner refers to – are watching the war.
+The circular screen they are viewing shows a section of the two page spread on Pages 10 and 11.

 Kal-L’s narration again reveals he feels little hope is left in the inhabitants of this universe.
 His mention of the Guardians relying on “those who overcome great fear” refers to the Green Lantern Corps who must be honest and without fear.

-Page 13 – Panels 5-9 Detectives Renee Montoya and Crispus Allen of the Gotham City Police.
+Page 13 – Panels 5 to 9: Detectives Renee Montoya and Crispus Allen of the Gotham City Police.
 Allen refers to “Corrigan“, a corrupt policeman in the department and not to the ex-host of The Spectre.

-Page 13 – Panels 10-11 The Rock of Eternity explodes, showering Gotham with magical debris.
-This is detailed in the last issue of Day Of Vengeance.
+Page 13 – Panels 10 and 11: The Rock of Eternity explodes, showering Gotham with magical debris.
+This is detailed in the final issue of DAY OF VENGEANCE.

-Page 14 – Panels 3-5 Semi-concious, Captain Marvel sums up the conclusion of Day Of Vengeance where a misguided Spectre killed the wizard Shazam.
+Page 14 – Panels 3 to 5: Semi-concious, Captain Marvel sums up the conclusion of DAY OF VENGEANCE where a misguided Spectre killed the wizard Shazam.

 At the bottom of the page, Allen, Marvel and Montoya stare up at the Spectre.

-Page 16 – Panel 4 Phantom Lady mentions Firestorm who was kidnapped by the Society in issue #16 of his series.
+Page 16 – Panel 4: Phantom Lady mentions Firestorm who was kidnapped by the Society in issue #16 of FIRESTORM.
 Beside her, Damage quite rightly wonders why Superman and/or the Justice League aren’t involved.

-Page 16 – Panels 5-6 The Human Bomb, Roy Lincoln, mentions the explosion of the Watchtower and obviously has some sympathy with Wonder Woman and her killing of Maxwell Lord.
+Page 16 – Panels 5 and 6: The Human Bomb, Roy Lincoln, mentions the explosion of the Watchtower and obviously has some sympathy with Wonder Woman and her killing of Maxwell Lord.
 He mentions “the war” meaning the Second World War.
-The Freedom Fighters came into the DCU proper during Crisis; originally from Earth-2, they’d spent many years on Earth-X where World War Two had never finished.
+The Freedom Fighters came into the DCU proper during CRISIS; originally from Earth-2, they’d spent many years on Earth-X where World War Two had never finished.

 Uncle Sam, meanwhile, doesn’t agree with Lincoln’s excusing Wonder Woman.

-Page 17 – Panels 7-8 As the Freedom Fighters break into the Society’s meeting place, a yellow beam lances out, killing Black Condor.
+Page 17 – Panel 7: As the Freedom Fighters break into the Society’s meeting place, a yellow beam lances out, killing Black Condor.

-Pages 18-19 Members of the Society are revealed for the first time in Infinite Crisis.
+Pages 18 and 19: Members of the Society are revealed for the first time in INFINITE CRISIS.
 From left to right are Dr Light; Dr Polaris; Zoom (in the background); Deathstroke; Black Adam; Psycho Pirate; Sinestro; Cheetah; and Bizarro.